-- 92.1% of Sector Leavers who achieved SCQF 7+ went on to positive destinations, down from 95.4% last session. - 14% of Sector leavers were unemployed or unavailable for work, compared with a record low of 9% last year, but more consistent with pre-pandemic levels.
-This shift was impacted mainly by an increase of 4.1pp in SCQF 1 6 in this session. - The destination patterns by SCQF level remain similar to previous sessions, with SCQF 1 - 6 leavers finding employment the most attractive destination (59.7%), whereas SCQF 7+ are more likely to move into university study (51.5%), although SCQF 7+ moving into employment increased slightly from last year by 0.6pp to 40.6%. - 12.
-Disparities between males and females are less pronounced at SCQF 7+ level but a divergence in pathways still exists at the SCQF 1-6 level, with 71.5% of SCQF 1-6 males going into work, whereas only 49.0% of females took this route.
-At SCQF 7+, 41.7% of females went into work, with males slightly lower at 39%.
-Moreover, 8.5% of SCQF 1 6 males pursued university education, compared to 27.4% of females. - 13.
+- 14% of Sector leavers were unemployed or unavailable for work, compared with a record low of 9% last year, but more consistent with pre-pandemic levels.
+This shift was impacted mainly by an increase of 5.4pp in SCQF 1 - 6 in this session. - The destination patterns by SCQF level remain similar to previous sessions, with SCQF 1 - 6 leavers finding employment the most attractive destination (60.7%), whereas SCQF 7+ are more likely to move into university study (51.5%), although SCQF 7+ moving into employment increased slightly from last year by 0.6pp to 40.6%. - 12.
+Disparities between males and females are less pronounced at SCQF 7+ level but a divergence in pathways still exists at the SCQF 1-6 level, with 72.3% of SCQF 1-6 males going into work, whereas only 50.0% of females took this route.
+At SCQF 7+, 41.6% of females went into work, with males slightly lower at 39.1%.
+Moreover, 8.1% of SCQF 1 6 males pursued university education, compared to 26.8% of females. - 13.
 In last year's publication we reported a strong recovery in Sector Leavers finding employment after a notable drop in 2019-20 session due the pandemic.
-There are differing trends between SCQF 1-6 and SCQF 7+ levels and a variance across all subjects in this session. - 14.
-For SCQF 1 6 most subject areas noted a drop in the proportion of people finding work compared to last session, except for Engineering (up 3.1pp), Nautical studies (up 2.5pp) and Performing arts (up 0.3pp).
-Media and Construction showed the biggest drop against last session (20.1pp and 12.5pp respectively). - 15.
+There are differing trends between SCQF 1 6 and SCQF 7+ levels and a variance across all subjects in this session. - 14.
+For SCQF 1 6 most subject areas noted a drop in the proportion of people finding work compared to last session, except for Engineering (up 3.0pp), Nautical studies (up 2.7pp) and Performing arts (up 2.9pp).
+Media and Construction showed the biggest drop against last session (16.7pp and 10.9pp respectively). - 15.
 At SCQF 7+ level, there were several subject areas which noted a proportional increase in the number of people finding work, mainly within Construction (up 17.5pp) and Hospitality and tourism (up 13.2pp).
-Subject areas that noted a drop in the proportion moving into work include Art and design and crafts (down 6.6pp to 26.5%), Social subjects (down 4.5pp to 12.1%) and Sport and leisure (down 4.3pp to 39.8%). - 16.
+Subject areas that noted a drop in the proportion moving into work include Art and design and crafts (down 6.6pp to 26.5%), Social subjects (down 4.6pp to 12.1%) and Sport and leisure (down 4.3pp to 39.8%). - 16.
 Where there was a notable increase in those finding work, there was usually a corresponding drop in the proportion attending HEIs and conversely, when there was a decrease in those finding work, there was often an increase in the proportion attending HEIs.
 There was a small number of subject areas that saw a decrease across both in this session.